Karlsladen: Restoration

-Funding
+As part of the renovation in 2013, the building was given a thatched roof in line with its original roofing.
+It had been given a tile roof in 1941, which was removed as part of the 2013 renovation.

-Karsladen was converted to a visitors centre as part of a 40 million kroner (4.78 million £) project, "Ferieoplevelser i Nationalpark Mols Bjerge" - Vacation Experience in Mols Bjerge National Park.
-The National Park was established in 2009 and covers 180 km².
+Karsladen was converted to a visitors centre as part of a 40 million kroner (£4.78 million) project, "Ferieoplevelser i Nationalpark Mols Bjerge" - Vacation Experience in Mols Bjerge National Park.
+The National Park was established in 2009 and covers 180 km2.
 The funding included establishing another visitors centre in the National Park at Øvre Strandkær and other new facilities in the park.
 These included 6 kayak campsites along the coast of southern Djursland, two horse trailer parking sites, a number of bicycle trails and signposts in the park plus park-folders.
 The project spanned 4 years.
 The 40 million kroner came from three public and semipublic sources.
 Arbejsmarkedets Feriefond provided two thirds of the funding.
 The state department, Naturstyrelsen, together with Syddjurs Municipality provided the remaining third.